peeple trustees

 Peeple has a board of pro-active trustees with a strong background in education, family work and management at policy, academic and leadership levels.

 David Bailey became our chair of trustees in April 2023.
-He is a self-employed finance consultant with extensive experience in Board development events in financial management, advising on competitive tenders and developing business cases, particularly in the health sector.
-He is a qualified accountant (Fellow of the Association of Chartered Certified Accountants) and has an Advanced Certificate in Marketing.
+He is a self-employed finance consultant, advising on Board development, financial management, competitive tenders and developing business cases, particularly in the health sector.
+He is a qualified chartered accountant with experience in marketing.
 David was Board Director of South West Environmental Parks Ltd, including Paignton Zoo, Newquay Zoo and Living Coasts and has been a trustee of Peeple since 2012.

-Mark Harris is a business consultant with more than thirty years experience of international sales and marketing.
-He has held a range of senior executive positions, most recently as Global Senior Vice President of Quaker Chemical Corporation.
+Mark Harris is a business consultant with more than thirty years experience of international sales and marketing, most recently as global senior vice president of Quaker Chemical Corporation.
 Mark has been a trustee of Peeple since 2013 following completion of a project for the charity which he undertook as a volunteer with the Cranfield Trust, and was our chair of trustees from 2017 - 2023.
-He is also a trustee of Age UK Coventry & Warwickshire and the charity ZANE (Zimbabwe a National Emergency), and is a National Trust volunteer.
+He is also a trustee of Age UK Coventry & Warwickshire and the charity ZANE (Zimbabwe a National Emergency).

 Neil McClelland OBE was the founding director of the National Literacy Trust, which works across the UK to raise literacy standards and promote reading.
 The Trust worked closely with Peep and he was on the advisory committee for the initial development of Peep.
-Neil was a secondary school teacher and education officer, before becoming Deputy Director, Schools for the Inner London Education Authority, with responsibility for pre-school and primary education, and then Director of Education for the London Borough of Greenwich.
-Neil now works as a consultant and personal/organisational development coach, a volunteer mentor and adviser to a variety of charities; he also contributes to international literacy developments via The Frankfurt Book Fair/UNESCO Literacy Campaign.
+Neil was a teacher and education officer, before becoming Deputy Director, Schools for the Inner London Education Authority, with responsibility for pre-school and primary education, and then Director of Education for the London Borough of Greenwich.
+Neil now works as a consultant and coach, and is a volunteer mentor and adviser to a variety of charities.

-Nancy Stimson joined the Board of Peeple in June 2019, having previously worked as a volunteer consultant through the Cranfield Trust, reviewing and updating Peeple’s employment contracts and employee policies.
-Having retired from full-time employment as Group HR Director for an IT organisation, Nancy supports various charities from an HR perspective, is a volunteer Adviser for Citizens Advice, and acts as a mentor for women entrepreneurs through the Cherie Blair Foundation.
-She is also completing a distance learning MA in Communication and Applied Linguistics, and has a particular interest in early years language acquisition.
+Nancy Stimson joined the Board of Peeple in June 2019, having previously been a volunteer consultant through the Cranfield Trust, reviewing and updating Peeple’s employment contracts and policies.
+Having retired as Group HR Director for an IT organisation, Nancy supports various charities from an HR perspective, is a volunteer Adviser for Citizens Advice, and mentors women entrepreneurs through the Cherie Blair Foundation.
+She is completing a doctorate in Communication and Linguistics, and has a particular interest in early years language acquisition.